salesforce/apex-mockery/README.md

 Or you can install the library using our unlocked package without namespace from the [latest release](https://github.com/salesforce/apex-mockery/releases/latest)

-### Org with namespace /!\
+### Namespaced Org /!\

-We cannot ship the lib via "unlocked package with namespace" because `Test.createStub()` call [cannot cross namespace](<https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_testing_stub_api.htm#:~:text=The%20object%20being%20mocked%20must%20be%20in%20the%20same%20namespace%20as%20the%20call%20to%20the%20Test.createStub()%20method.%20However%2C%20the%20implementation%20of%20the%20StubProvider%20interface%20can%20be%20in%20another%20namespace.>).
-And unlocked package without namespace are not installable inside a namespaced org ([doc](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_unlocked_pkg_namespace_collisions.htm#:~:text=Fail.,with%20a%20namespace.)).
+It's not possible to install a non namespaced unlocked package into a namespaced org. ([doc](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_unlocked_pkg_namespace_collisions.htm#:~:text=You%20can%E2%80%99t%20install%20a%20no%2Dnamespace%20unlocked%20package%20in%20an%20org%20with%20a%20namespace.))

-In this case you have two choices:
+In this case you have those choices:

 - Install from sources (with or without manually prefixing classes)
-- Create your own unlocked package with your namespace containing the sources
+- Create your own unlocked/2GP package with your namespace containing the sources

+It's not recommended for a 2GP package to depends on an unlocked package, namespaced or not (ISV scenario). ([doc](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_dev2gp_dependency_overview.htm#:~:text=Can%20a%20managed%202GP%20package%20depend%20on%20an,on%20a%20managed%201GP%20or%20managed%202GP%20package.))

 ## Usage